-CMA CGM, for example, operates 75 passenger-carrying cargo ships.
-After adding the privatised CGM (the French Line) to his own privately-owned CMA to form CMA CGM in 1996, chairman Jacques Saadé decided that new container ships should be built with passenger accommodation, most often four or five cabins for 10 or 12 passengers.
-This was his way of commemorating the heritage of legendary French liners such as the Ile de France, Normandie and France.
-In fact, CMA CGM’s passenger section got its start in the Public Relations department.
-The line carried 662 passengers on its container ships in 2012.
+CMA CGM owns 75 passenger-carrying cargo ships, 30 of which are registered in London.
+After adding the privatised CGM to CMA to form CMA CGM in 1996, chairman Jacques Saadé decided that new container ships should have passenger accommodation, usually for eight or 10 passengers.
+This was his way of commemorating famous French liners such as the Normandie and the France.

-Grimaldi Lines of Naples once operated passenger liners in the trans-Atlantic trades and retired its last cruise ship, the 11,879-ton Ausonia, in 1996.
-Today it provides passenger accommodation in about 35 cargo ships.
-All of these carry the maximum of twelve passengers allowed on a cargo ship, but as they are combination container, vehicle and roll on-roll off carriers of a different design, Grimaldi is the only cargo ship operator offering inside cabins.
-While other lines have maximum age limits of either 75 or 79, Grimaldi will accept passengers up to 85.
-Its most popular services are from Tilbury to South America (a 51-day round voyage) and from Southampton around the Mediterranean and Scandinavia (a 35-day round voyage).
+For its part, Grimaldi Lines provides passenger accommodation in about 35 cargo ships.
+As they are of a unique design, they are the only cargo ships offering inside cabins.
+Other lines have a maximum age limit of 79, but Grimaldi will accept passengers up to 85.
+Its most popular services run from Tilbury to South America and from Southampton to the Mediterranean and Scandinavia.